flare891/rmslow/Drawings/Holds/README.md

 This is a mechanism for allowing a user to place a hold on one or multiple documents at a time.

-There are two ways this could be accomplished:
-- Method 1: Hold is placed on a system query, query/queries executed to determine which documents are on hold, separate lookup for held / locked documents
-- Method 2: Hold is placed on the documents themselves

-Method 1:

 # Holds Components

 - Holds UI